If you don't already have a Sandbox account with the required credentials to start using our APIs, you can request one at [email protected]

 How to implement /evaluate

-Exclusive retry mechanism with MIT that have just failed
+Send only MIT that have just failed

 The FlexCharge service is optimized to work with failed Merchant Initiated Transactions (MIT) that have just failed.
 These need to be passed to FlexCharge on that day (and not after a few days or weeks) and should not be retried by the Merchant up to the set expiry date.